Brookwood Cemetery: 20th and 21st centuries

-In 2017, work began on exhumation of the remains of approximately 40,000 to 50,000 people who were interred at the former burial ground of St. James's Church due to construction of the new HS2 terminal at Euston Station in London.
+In 2017, work began on the exhumation of the remains of approximately 40,000 to 50,000 people who were interred at the former burial ground of St. James's Church due to construction of the new HS2 terminal at Euston Station in London.
 The former burial ground had been in use between 1790 and 1853 before the cemetery became St James's Gardens in 1878.
 The grounds had been utilised as public park space until they were closed in 2017 at the outset of construction.
 A large part of the exhumation project consisted of a multi-year cataloguing and study of the remains by osteo-archaeologists, part of which was documented by the BBC.
 In 2020 it was announced that it had been agreed by the Woking Council and HS2 that the remains were to be re-interred in a new grassland plot on the south side of Brookwood Cemetery.
 The exhumations and study began in October 2018 and the re-interment at Brookwood took place sometime around August 2020 to November 2020.
 At around 50,000 individual remains, it is thought to be the largest single reburial project in the history of Brookwood.